kshivang/usefulScripts/README.md

 ## fl

-This is python script for automatically login to fortigate iitk server while using fortigate ip.
+This is a python script for automatically login to fortigate iitk server while using fortigate ip.
+If you run this script you will never have your fortigate login problem in browser.
+You can also manupulate script with your user name and password, and cron task

 ## Prerequisite